russmckendrick/blog/content/tunes/2023-06-05-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 23?"
+title: "What did I listen to in week 22?"
 date: "2023-06-05"
 draft: false
-summary: "This week, my auditory journey was ruled by the melodious allure of James.
-Each harmony echoing the rhythm of my routines, their music intertwined with my daily life.
-Dive into LastFM data as it unveils my profound connection with this fine tunesmith, their lyrics, and unforgettable beats."
+summary: "This week, my auditory landscape was predominantly colored by the raw energy of The Specials.
+According to my LastFM data, I've been diving deep into their skank-worthy rhythms and punk-infused lyrics, making them my top-played artist.
+Stay tuned for a closer look into this gritty music obsession of mine."
 cover:
-    image: "/img/weekly-tunes-015.png"
+    image: "/img/weekly-tunes-020.png"
     relative: false
 tags:
     - "Vinyl"